Everybody loves a good dog walk, rambling through the great American countryside with your best friend in tow.

 While the Boston Terrier in this hybrid can make them somewhat active and feisty, the Frenchie parent really slows them down and makes them much better suited to life in the slow lane.

-A Frenchton is easily identifiable with by the French Bulldog’s bat like ears, their flatter faces and happy expression.
+A Frenchton is easily identifiable by the French Bulldog’s bat like ears, their flatter faces and happy expression.

 They often have a small curved tail, a short and stout body and long legs.